bringauto/virtual-fleet-management/README.md

 ## Scenarios

-Files are distributed into folders depending the company and car name they will be used for.
+Files are distributed into folders depending on the company and car name they will be used for.

 For example scenario for company `BringAuto` with car name `CAR1` will be stored in `/bringauto/car1/scenario.json`.
 Each car folder can contain multiple scenario files, but right now one scenario per car is supported, first correct file